 Listed below are several tasks important in the aftermath of an emergency.
-These are a starting point toward recovery, and they may have already been built into your emergency plan.
+These are a starting point toward recovery, and may have already been built into your emergency plan.

-Contact the diocesan office and emergency response team.
-Contact & convene with church Emergency Committee.
-Determine whether church facilities are usable.
-If facilities cannot be used, contact alternate worship and operations sites to make immediate arrangements.
-Contact insurance company and notify of event.
+- Contact the diocesan office. - Contact & convene with Emergency Committee. - Determine whether church facilities are usable.
+If facilities cannot be used, contact alternate worship and operations sites to make immediate arrangements. - Contact insurance company and notify of event.

 Take photos of damage.

-Contact members to provide information as available and instructions as necessary.
-Notify ministry partners, suppliers, and others who regularly use the facilities of the situation and to provide instruction.
-Coordinate algorithm and remains.
-Follow the recommendations of your
+- Contact members to provide information as available and instructions as necessary. - Notify ministry partners, suppliers, and others who regularly use the facilities of the situation and to provide instruction. - Coordinate clean-up and repairs.

-Coordinate clean-up and repairs.
 Follow the recommendations of your insurance provider before contracting any repairs.
 Use caution in conducting clean-up and be aware of any hidden dangers that may have resulted from the event.